 Developer: Christopher Muro

 Jane Aronson, D.O., Worldwide Orphans Foundation, New York, NY

-Denise M. Bierly, Esq., American Academy of Adoption Attorneys, Bierly & Rabuck, State College, PA
+Denise M. Bierly, Esq., Academy of Adoption and Assisted Reproduction Attorneys, Bierly & Rabuck, State College, PA

 Deborah Borchers, M.D., F.A.A.P., Crossroad Health Center, Cincinnati, OH